 Here are some examples of past reaction papers / project proposals:

-Course staff will use the following guidelines when grading your final project writeups.
+Course staff will use the following guidelines when grading your final project write-ups.
 Keep in mind however, that if there is a good reason why your project doesn't match the rubric below, we will take that into consideration when grading your report.
-For example, we recognize that purely theoretical or data analysis projects may not fit the rubric below perfectly, and that depending on your project you may want swap the ordering of certain sections.
-But hopefully all projects can be roughly mapped to the criteria below.
+For example, we recognize that purely theoretical or pure data analysis projects may not fit the rubric below perfectly, and that depending on your project you may want swap the ordering of certain sections.
+But hopefully all projects can be roughly mapped to the criteria below:

 The goal of the poster session is to give you a chance to see what your classmates have been working on, so make sure to go around and explore the posters.
 TAs will walk around and talk to you.
 At least two TAs will stop by your poster to talk to you.
 All groups which have at least one non-SCPD member are expected to present.
 One group member should be at the poster at all times (while other group members can explore other posters).

 The grading will be based on the following weighting scheme: